CosmWasm/wasmd/INTEGRATION.md

 please **do not make these changes to `x/wasm`**.

-We will add a new module, eg. `x/contracts`, that will contain custom bindings between CosmWasm contracts and our native
+We will add a new module, eg. `x/contracts`, that will contain custom bindings between CosmWasm contracts and your native modules.

+TODO

 ### Wiring it all together

+TODO